 - Annual humidity: 40-60% (moderate)

-- Top mould genera (per EPA + state public-health advisories): Cladosporium, Aspergillus, Penicillium
+- Top mold genera (per EPA + state public-health advisories): Cladosporium, Aspergillus, Penicillium

 Idaho has moderate humidity, falling near the middle of the U.S. range.
-Mould risk is real but generally tractable with reasonable maintenance practices.
+Mold risk is real but generally tractable with reasonable maintenance practices.

-Mould needs three things to grow: moisture, an organic substrate, and time.
+Mold needs three things to grow: moisture, an organic substrate, and time.
 The substrate (drywall paper, wood, fabric) is everywhere indoors.
-The time is short -- 24-72 hours for many common moulds.
+The time is short, 24 to 72 hours for many common molds.
 So the variable you can actually control is moisture.

-Indoor relative humidity above 60% sustains mould growth on most building materials.
+Indoor relative humidity above 60% sustains mold growth on most building materials.
 Above 70%, growth is rapid.
 The goal year-round is to keep indoor RH between 30% and 60%.

-- •Above 60%: mould growth supported on most materials
+- Above 60%: mold growth supported on most materials

 What this means for your home in Idaho